solcol/meta/profile/README.md

    My [Obsidian](https://obsidian.md/) notebook covering many topics covered in the qualification.
 I didn't end up taking as many notes as I had perhaps expected to.

 ## See Also
-You may also be interested in my classmate [George](https://github.com/gxorge)'s work, available [here](https://github.com/georgeatsolihull).
+😜 You may also be interested in my classmate [George](https://github.com/gxorge)'s work, available [here](https://github.com/georgeatsolihull).
 Mine is obviously better though.

-My GitHub account is [@itsmeimtom](https://github.com/itsmeimtom).
+👤 My GitHub account is [@itsmeimtom](https://github.com/itsmeimtom).
 You can find more information about me on [my website](https://thomasr.me).

+🎓 Work from my time at University can be found in the [tomatport org](https://github.com/tomatport).

 ## Thanks
-A special thanks goes out to my lovely classmates—too many to list here—as well as Solihull's excellent tutors, both pastoral and in Computing: Neil, Chris, James, Noreen, Mike, and Shaista.
+🙏 A special thanks goes out to my lovely classmates—too many to list here—as well as Solihull's excellent tutors, both pastoral and in Computing: Neil, Chris, James, Noreen, Mike, and Shaista.